 For resolution, I recommend at maximum 360p for illustrations, I usually work with 240p to 360p.
 240p is the resolution of the NES and with 360p you can scale your artwork exactly to 720p or 1080p.
 Above 360p if you scale your image x3, your image will look blurry on 1080 monitors unless you zoom in the image.
 So stay below the 360p.
 Remember to scale your art exactly to x2, x3 or x4 when exporting.
 So all the pixels will remain exactly 1:1.
 For example, If your art is 300p you must scale it to 600p (x2), 900p (x3) or 1200p (x4).
 If your art is 300p, and you try to scale it to 1080p, you will get some pixels deformed.

-My pro-tip with illustrations is to start with 360p and cut the resolution while you are working, the key to define the final resolution will be the size of the head and eyes of your character, once you define the size of the eyes and head of your character it will be easier to imagine the space you will need for the background.
+Start with a resolution of around 300-340p and increase or reduce the resolution while you are working, the key to define the final resolution will be the size of the head and eyes of your character, once you define the size of the eyes and head of your character it will be easier to imagine the space you will need for the background.

 For character sprites the standard is 16×32, 32×32, 32×64, 64×64.
 If you are interested in commissions, prepare a good portfolio with character sprites with those sizes, since you will receive a lot of commissions with those sizes.